YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/Case/README.md

 ### 1. Other parts
 Layer Height = 0.24mm (See the settings in "./CuraSettings/Vega PLA ND=0.3 LH=0.24.curaprofile")

-LeftHandPlate X 1
+LeftHandPlate x 1
-RightHandPlate X 1 (just mirror the LeftHandPlate.stl in Cura)
+RightHandPlate x 1 (just mirror the LeftHandPlate.stl in Cura)
 TopWall x 1
 ... x 1